amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

           are involved in sequence lenses, but there are examples that could make other lenses more useful?

-Within a DNF lens itself, all sequences are *required* to be involved with another sequence lens: otherwise, when that side of the DNF SRE is provided, what disjunct on the other side should that lens be mapped to?
-Of course, there are other ways the disjunct can be mapped, but these must happen at a different level of the synthesis algorithm.
+Within a DNF lens, all sequences are *required* to pair with another sequence lens.
+Otherwise, when given one side of the DNF SRE, what disjunct on the other side should it be mapped to?
+There are other ways the disjunct can be mapped, but they must happen at a different level of the synthesis algorithm.
 For example, the entirety of that DNF regular expression (which itself could be deeply nested within other DNF regular expression components) could be projected.
-Furthermore, a specific sequence could be mapped to another, but all the components of that sequence lens actually may be disconnects.
+Furthermore, a specific sequence could be mapped to another, but all the components of that sequence lens may be disconnects.
 However, all sequences *must* be involved in a sequence lens in a well-typed DNF lens.

                                 -------------